Top 10 Mobsters of All Time

 Top 3 Reasons

-2. After the “disappearance” of his boss, Vincent Mangano, Anastasia would go on to lead what would later became known as the Gambino crime family.
+2. After the mysterious “disappearance” of his boss Vincent Mangano in 1951, Anastasia moved quickly to take control of what would later become known as the Gambino crime family — establishing himself through sheer force of will and the threat of lethal violence.

 9. Vincent Gigante